 Considering Contract Intermodal Transportation through 2020

-Back in January, Brett Eckinger, Director of Sales at Agforce, predicted that intermodal transport would be a good option for many of our clients’ shipping needs in 2020.
+Back in January, Jason Beinke, VP of Industry Verticals at Agforce, predicted that intermodal transport would be a good option for many of our clients’ shipping needs in 2020.
 “We’ll see intermodal getting healthier,” he said.
 “I think we’ll be able to utilize it a bit more in order to deliver customers’ goods more efficiently.”

 And then COVID-19 hit, first internationally and then in the U.S. It disrupted supply chains and wreaked havoc on shipping rates, timelines and efficiency.
 Though we seem to be past the sudden disruptive shock of the pandemic, it will continue to send waves of uncertainty through the rest of 2020, especially in the logistics market.

 Amid this uncertainty, IHS Markit published its quarterly analysis of US intermodal rates, trends and futures, titled US Intermodal Savings Index: An Analysis of the Domestic Intermodal and Truckload Markets.

 It, too, acknowledges the market volatility caused by COVID-19, but pointed toward one conclusion in particular: intermodal is a great option right now if you’re looking for consistent pricing on consistent business.

 Not only do you get the ”flexibility of over-the-road trucking with the affordability of long-haul rail shipping, all without an investment in tracks,” as Loup Logistics puts it, but you also get the promise of more consistency than we predict in trucking for the rest of the year.

 Here’s what the report says happened in Q1: “Once COVID-19 arrived in the US, JOC’s Spot ISI dramatically reversed course.
 The April reading was 102.9, the weakest month since February 2019 and a stark reversal from 116.5 in March 2020.”